 How can this be??

-According to Dr. Bryant, most honey sold in supermarkets, big box stores, and pharmacies, as well as those little restaurant packets of honey, is processed in a way that removes virtually all of the natural pollen.
+According to Dr. Bryant, most honey sold in supermarkets, big box stores, and pharmacies, as well as those little packets you find in restaurants, is processed in a way that removes virtually all of the natural pollen.
 What’s left no longer fits the accepted definition of “honey.”
 What’s wrong with removing the pollen?
 Apart from removing what makes honey honey, the heat often used in the filtration process damages some of the wonderful nutrients that make honey such a nutritional powerhouse.

 However, the main concern about removing pollen is that honey without pollen is like a person without a fingerprint.
 In other words, pollen identifies the honey (clover, buckwheat, etc.) and its place of origin.
 Without the latter, illegally-imported honey – most of which comes from China, by the way -- cannot be traced; and it’s the illegally-imported honey that has been known to be watered down with high-fructose corn syrup, sugar, or water.
 Worse than that, such honey has also been found to be contaminated with antibiotics and pesticides.
 This may not be the stuff you want to stir into your tea or drizzle over the nooks and crannies of your toasted English muffin.